Grubigrub/CS7641/README.md

 * svm.py : Scripts related to the Support Vector Machine
 * knn.py : Scripts related to the K Nearest Neighbors

-In each file there are multiple parameter that you can tweak. .
+In each file there are parameter that you can tweak, as indicated in pdf. .